-Due to unforeseen circumstances, we must announce that YPA’s Summer Mentoring Program for 2017 will not take place.
-We appreciate the continued interest we receive from potential participants and we greatly value the support we’ve received from our past sponsors and mentors.
+YPA’s Summer Mentoring Program for 2018 is currently in the planning stages.
 Updates will continue over the next several months so be sure to join us online and via social media at Twitter and Facebook.

 YPA’s Mentoring Program